 While a person will not be granted probate if an individual dies without a will – they can still apply for Letters of Administration.
 This is an official grant from the Supreme Court that entitles the applicant to administer the estate of a deceased.
 Any person entitled to receive a share of the estate may apply for Letters of Administration and must show cause as to why they are best suited to deal with the deceased’s affairs.

 In this scenario Mrs Lovingwife had 3 children with the deceased and Philipoff Legal attained the consent of all three of those children.
 The application was drafted, signed and lodged with the Supreme Court.
 We now await the formal grant from the Supreme Court of Western Australia.
 Our costs were $1,500 plus GST and disbursements and could be paid from the estate of the deceased.

-Please feel free to contact us anytime for free 20 minute legal advice.
+Please feel free to contact our Perth settlement agents anytime for free 20 minute legal advice.

 Telephone: 08 6311 4838

 Liability limited by a Scheme approved under Professional Standards Legislation

 Philipoff Legal is an associated company of Vicki Philipoff Settlements

 Philipoff Legal Pty Ltd (ACN 603 095 165) trading as Philipoff Legal (ABN 40 603 095 165)